tytydraco/yessleep/out/Broken_Veil_Part_8.md

 "All right," he said, grinning, "let’s do this!"

-He tapped the screen, starting up a song mid lyrics.
+He tapped the screen, starting up Kenny Loggins' Danger Zone right in the start of the chorus.

-🎵 Highway… to the… Danger Zone! 🎵

 The music blasted through the cab.